Terraform ECS Fargate Example

 container_name = "hello-world-container"

 container_port = 8080 # !
-Must be same port from our Dockerfile that we EXPOSE
+Must be same EXPORE port from our Dockerfile

 example = "hello-world-ecs-example"